intel/MultiArchUefiPkg/Docs/Building.md

 SUPPORTS_AARCH64_BINS=YES option.

 Note: this will increase the
-binary size nearly 2x to 3MiB until LTO support for RISC-V is added to TianoCore EDK2, so this option is off by default.
+binary size nearly 3x to 1.7MiB, so this option is off by default.

 ### Building With CHECK_ORPHAN_CONTEXTS=YES